 After graduation

-Professionals with an International Relations in Historical Perspective degree can easily find their way in the world of international politics, and their career options extend beyond Foreign Affairs, the EU, and the UN.
-Graduates will have the skills to create effective policy, and such expertise can be employed in other areas as well such as NGO’s and lobbying agencies.
+Professionals with an International Relations in Historical Perspective degree can easily find their way in the world of international politics.
+Graduates have the skills to create effective policy and their career options range from the Ministry of Foreign Affairs, the EU, and the UN to NGOs and lobby agencies.
+Beyond that they have the expertise and skills which can be employed in other areas such as international companies and journalism.

 Teaching and studying history, for example the history of security measures, terrorism and counterterrorism helps us to put current-day fears and anxieties in perspective.